 The nature of the painting is slow and meticulous at certain stages, so if I can speed up the drying times that can be of great benefit to me.
 As you can see from the documentation, my painting travels from being vertical on the wall to lying flat when applying the paint, depending on the quality of mark or glaze.

-The constancy of the paint, straight out of the tube before mixing it with the Liquin has a good balance; it is not too solid or creamy.
+The consistency of the paint, straight out of the tube before mixing it with the Liquin, has a good balance: it is not too solid or creamy.
 There is no excess linseed oil and there is a consistent buttery feel, which blends well when making glazes and thicker opaque textures.

-The alkyd range can help to enrich the colour, and later in the painting process where certain areas are more opaque, I can get a nice resist when layering another glaze, without worrying that the under layer with lift.
+The alkyd range can help to enrich the colour, and later in the painting process, where certain areas are more opaque, I can get a nice resist when layering another glaze, without worrying that the under layer will lift.

 As the alkyd-based paint dries quicker, it can give a sticky resist if I want to irritate it before it’s completely dry, meaning I can get subtle textures which can either be enhanced by a thin glaze or left alone.

 Like most painters I tend to work on a few works at a time, having the freedom of ideas to feed into one another, but also break up the painting process.
 Using the alkyd range helps to keep a sense of immediacy within my often quite methodical way of working.